Associate Research Professor in Electrical and Computer Engineering

 Geoffrey Steven Ginsburg, M.D., Ph.D.; Chief Medical and Scientific Officer of the National Intitutes of Health's All of Us Research Program.
 Dr. Ginsburg was founding director for the Duke University Center for Applied Genomics & Precision Medicine, where he pioneered translational genomics, the development of novel diagnostics, and precision medicine.
 He also served as a professor of Medicine, Pathology, and Biostatistics and Bioinformatics in the Duke University School of Medicine, professor of Biomedical Engineering in the Pratt School of Engineering, and a professor in the School of Nursing.

 Deborah Anne Fisher

-Deborah Fisher, M.D.; Dr. Fisher is a general gastroenterologist and clinical researcher with interests in outcomes research, big data analysis, and collaborations with the School of Engineering on GI clinical applications of new technology.
-Dr. Fisher's educational activities include clinical teaching, research mentoring, and directing the Department of Medicine MENTORS program for research fellows.
-Visit Scholars@Duke for more information.
+Deborah Fisher, M.D.; Lead Clinical Research Physician for Gastroenterology for Eli Lilly's US Medical Affairs.
+Previously at Duke University School of Medicine, Dr. Fisher provided patient care as a general gastroenterologist and conducted clinical research, with interests in outcomes research, big data analysis, and collaborations with the School of Engineering on GI clinical applications of new technology.
+Her educational activities have included clinical teaching, research mentoring, and directing the Department of Medicine MENTORS program for research fellows.